JohanVer/freicar_docs/docs/simulator.md

 ## Using a Gamepad

 If you like you can use a gamepad to control your car.
 Just type: ```roslaunch freicar_launch start_joystick.launch name:=freicar_anyname``` where "freicar_anyname" is your car-name.
-We support currently xbox controllers but you could change the "FreiCar Joy" node to your needs (see [Freicar Overview](https://freicar-docs.readthedocs.io/nodes/freicar_overview/))
+We support currently xbox controllers, but you could change the "FreiCar Joy" node to your needs (see [Freicar Overview](https://freicar-docs.readthedocs.io/nodes/freicar_overview/))

 ![angle_definition](https://github.com/JohanVer/freicar_docs/raw/master/images/xbox_joy_buttons.png "")